BQSKit/bqskit/docs/guides/customgate.md

         )
 ```

-Note that the `params` argument is a [`RealVector`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.qis.RealVector.html#bqskit.qis.RealVector) object, which is an alias for many types of float arrays.
+Note the `params` argument is a [`RealVector`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.qis.RealVector.html#bqskit.qis.RealVector) object, which is an alias for many types of float arrays.
 There is a helper method in the [`Gate`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.ir.Gate.html#bqskit.ir.Gate) class hierarchy called [`check_parameters`](https://bqskit.readthedocs.io/en/latest/source/autogen/bqskit.qis.Unitary.check_parameters.html#bqskit.qis.Unitary.check_parameters) that can be used to validate the parameters before using them.
 This will check for the correct types and lengths of the parameters:

 ```python
 ...